LumiTea/Flying-Raijin/README.md

             Version 11.0 or Higher Recommended!

+    Install:
+      Click RaijinVx.x and then click download.  (same applys to "Raijin Textures Vx.x" if you desire the textures.)
+      (Paste resource pack into resource pack folder.)
-      Install datapack in your world/datapacks folder.
+      Paste the datapack into your .minecraft/saves/world/datapacks folder.
+    Use:
       To craft a Raijin Trident, Get Any Trident, a Eye of Ender and a Name Tag, throw them on top of an enchanting table within 5 blocks of yourself, and your trident will be transformed and you will get a special carrot on a stick.